JSChronicles/setup-anvil/README.md

 plugin providers, plugin tasks, and plugin processors work through Anvil's normal entry-point discovery.
-When an Anvil command includes configuration files, this action installs only the advertised optional dependencies matching the selected providers before running the real CLI.
+When an Anvil command includes configuration files, this action installs only the advertised optional dependencies matching the selected providers before running the CLI.

 The workflow continues to use normal Anvil commands.
 There are no action inputs for commands, arguments, config files, or providers.